The King's School, Parramatta: Rugby union

-The school was instrumental in the development of rugby union in Australia, playing in the first inter-school game against Newington College in 1870.
-The school has produced 30 Wallabies and four of them have been captains.
-In 1880 members of the school rugby team also participated in the first recorded soccer match in Sydney against the Wanderers Club.
-On their 1888 tour of New Zealand and Australia, the British and Irish Lions drew against a team from the school.
 The rugby union 1st XV has won several GPS Premierships in recent years, including in 2018, 2020 and 2023.
 The team won the 2000 Sanix World Rugby Youth Tournament in Japan.

+The school was instrumental in the development of rugby union in Australia, playing in the first inter-school game against Newington College in 1870 and was involved in the 1874 founding of the NSWRU.
+In 1880 members of the school rugby team also participated in the first recorded soccer match in Sydney against the Wanderers Club.
+King's old boy Charles Gregory Wade played eights times for England while studying at Oxford University in the mid 1880s.
+On their 1888 tour of New Zealand and Australia, the British and Irish Lions drew against a team from the school at Parramatta.

+The school has produced 30 Wallabies and four of them have been captains.
 Current and recent Wallabies Stirling Mortlock, Benn Robinson, Dean Mumm, Lalakai Foketi, Nick Phipps and Julian Huxley are former students of the school.
 Other former students including Teddy Wilson, Archer Holz, Ben Batger, Daniel Halangahu, Will Caldwell, James Hilgendorf, Ben Hand, Tom Carter, Mitchell Chapman, Hugh Perrett, Guy Millar and Tim Davidson play or played recently in the Super Rugby competition.
 Greg Jeloudev and Dylan Pietsch play for Australia in the World Rugby Sevens Series.
 Joseph Sua'ali'i plays rugby league for the Sydney Roosters in the NRL and has signed to play for the Waratahs.

-The Australian Broadcasting Corporation reported on 19 May 2016 that RSPCA Australia was investigating alleged cruelty to sheep after a video was posted on Facebook showing members of the school's teams tackling older rams around a paddock.
-The principal of the school likened it to "shearing".